 Maladaptive behaviors in autism thus may be a response to a stressful environment.
 A neurotypical person who grows in an environment where the parents are constantly yelling and fighting may exhibit similarities to an autistic individual whose environment is constantly assaulting them.
 Sensory hypersensitivity makes many environmental stimuli noxious to the autistic individual.
 This leads to a downward spiral wherein children experience more difficulties in socializing, adjusting at school, increased anxiety, limiting their engagement in treatment, etc.

 Maladaptive behaviors are not something to be ignored or explained away as being part and parcel of autism.
 They are more often than not a cry for help.
-When faving maladaptive behaviors, examine for any precipitating causes.
+When maladaptive behaviors are expressed by an autistic individual, examine for any precipitating causes.
 In my own experience these behaviors often reflect an underlying comorbidity which is in need of treatment.
 The internet offers a large amount of helpful literature.
 Autism Speaks has developed a tool kit that may be of help in many cases.
 Also, please become more informed by reading my book Autism Updated (see below for reference).

 Casanova MF.
 Autism Updated: Symptoms, Treatments and Controversies.
 Amazon Publishing, 2019.

 My good friend Stephen Edelson edited a book on self-injurious behaviors in autism which is a worthwhile read.